Carlis1998/DynamicPricingDB/README.md

 # DynamicPricingDB
-New Drinkbörs - using splitflat as base
+New Drinkbörs - using splitflat as base, now checked for changes